top of page

 Search

-The Anterior Cruciate Ligament, or ACL, is an important stabilising ligament in the knee, and injuries to it are a widespread concern among athletes and fitness enthusiasts.
-The fear surrounding ACL injuries stems not only from their frequency but also from the extensive and challenging recovery process they often necessitate.
-But are these injuries merely a stroke of bad luck, or are there proactive measures that can be taken to prevent them?
-In this blog post, we discuss the mechanics of how and why ACL injuries occur, and more importantly, we explore whether effective strategies exist to avoid these debilitating injuries.
+The Anterior Cruciate Ligament (ACL) is an important stabilising ligament in the knee, and injuries to it are a common concern among athletes and fitness enthusiasts.
+The anxiety surrounding ACL injuries stems not only from their prevalence but also from the extensive and challenging recovery process they often require.
+This naturally leads to important questions: Are these injuries preventable, and if so, what steps can be taken to reduce the risk?

 The ACL is one of the key ligaments that help stabilise the knee joint.
-It connects the thigh bone (femur) to the shin bone (tibia), playing a pivotal role in controlling the back-and-forth and rotational motion of your knee.
-The ACL is instrumental in providing the knee with the stability needed for activities like running, jumping, and changing direction quickly.
-This ligament's importance becomes evident in high-demand sports where agility and knee stability are paramount.
-Understanding its function is the first step in recognising why injuries to the ACL can be so impactful and why their prevention is a topic of significant interest.
+It connects the thigh bone (femur) to the shin bone (tibia) as shown in Figure 1 below and plays a pivotal role in controlling the back-and-forth and rotational motion of the knee.
+The ACL is crucial for providing the knee with the stability needed for activities like running, jumping, and quickly changing direction.
+Its importance is particularly evident in high-demand sports where intense agility movements frequently challenge this stability.
+Understanding the function of the ACL is the first step in recognising why injuries to this ligament can be so impactful and why their prevention is of significant interest.

-It doesn’t seem like much, but analysing the pictures below reveal two typical scenarios leading to an ACL injury- the knee buckling inwards when landing from a jump or during a change-of-direction movement.
-This buckling movement puts a large amount of force through the ACL which can lead to a tear (as was the outcome in the two athletes seen below).
+It may not seem like much, but analysing the pictures below reveals two typical scenarios leading to an ACL injury: the knee buckling inwards when landing from a jump or during a change-of-direction movement.
+This buckling movement, particularly when the knee is flexed to 20-30 degrees, puts a large amount of force through the ACL, which can lead to a tear, as was the outcome in the two athletes seen below.
+Hyper-extension of the knee is another common mechanism by which an ACL injury can occur.
 Unfortunately, the ACL very rarely heals itself.
-For high-level athletes, this means surgery to reconstruct this important ligament and 10-12 months of rehabilitation!
+For high-level athletes, this often means surgery to reconstruct this important ligament and 10-12 months of rehabilitation.

 ACL injury